czue/pegasus-docs/experimental/react-front-end.md

 The main routes for the project are configured in `main.tsx`, and you can also include child routes by following the pattern used by the employee demo.

-## Limitations
+## Known Limitations

 This is an experimental feature meant to provide a starting point for building a standalone React front end against your Pegasus app.
 It is *not* a complete, production-ready app, in the same way that standard Pegasus is.

 Here are some of the larger limitations:

-- Only a limited subset of Pegasus functionality is available in the front end.
+- Only a very limited subset of Pegasus functionality is available in the front end.
 - The front end styles only support Tailwind CSS.
 - There is no guidance/support for production deployment of the front end.
-- You have to enable the Pegasus examples for it to work.
-- There might be bugs!

 ## Troubleshooting